 In May 1985 Pastor Bender resigned after 20 years of service to the International Falls area.
 He and his family moved to serve in the Green Bay, Wisconsin area.

 The highlight of the year was the mortgage burning for the new building - September 14, 1986.
 Other special ministries Pastor and Marilyn Crane introduced to the church family were:

 Pastor Crane resigned in 1996 to become the President of Pillsbury Baptist Bible College in Owatonna, Minnesota.

-In April of 1997 Pastor and Mrs. Ken Gardiner accepted the pastorate of First Baptist Church and served until December of 1998.
-One highlight of their ministry included the purchase of an electric piano.
+In April of 1997 Pastor and Mrs. Ken Gardner accepted the pastorate of First Baptist Church and served until December of 1998.
+One highlight of their ministry included the purchase of an electronic piano.

 The church was struck by lightning twice.
 The second time was August 16th, 1998, in the afternoon, ten years to the date and nearly to the exact hour after the first time the steeple was struck.
 Is it any wonder the membership decided not to rebuild the steeple after it was struck the second time?
 Damage to the church was estimated at about $25,000.